There’s a price to be paid for convenience.

 So, ending a hundred years of tradition, the last Monday in May became Memorial Day Observed, and May 30th… unobserved.

 The war divided more than just a nation.
-Evenings at Vicksburg (under guard and a flag of truce) brothers, fathers, and sons from opposing camps were allowed to visit and exchange notes from home.
+Evenings at Vicksburg (under guard and flag of truce) brothers, fathers, and sons from opposing camps were allowed to visit and exchange notes from home.

 Years earlier, their fathers and grandfathers helped shepherd thirteen rebelling colonies into a new nation “…conceived in liberty”.